Photo of Hanna Almlöf

 Hanna Almlöf

 Most companies are closely held, but in Sweden they must follow the same rules as companies with dispersed ownership.
-In my research I study how company law better can match the needs of owner- managed firms.
-In my opinion – one size doesn’t fit all.
+I study how company law better can match the needs of owner-managed or family owned firms.
+In my opinion – one size doesn't fit all.

 As a company law scholar, my research focus is on small and medium sized companies that are owner-managed or family-owned.
-I’m particularly interested in corporate governance issues and minority shareholder protection.
-I combine this legal core with Regulation Theory and Economics of Corporate law putting special attentions to different regulation techniques.
+I’m particularly interested in corporate governance and ownership issues.
+I combine this legal core with Regulation Theory and Economic analysis of Corporate law putting special attention to different regulation techniques.
+I often work in interdisciplinary teams.
+Another research interest is foundations that either run business themselves (directly) or by owning majority stake in companies (indirectly) - so-called enterprise foundations.

-The project is a collaboration between Linköping University and Center for Family Enterprise and Ownership (CeFEO) at Jönköping International Business School.
+The project is a collaboration between Linköping University and CeFEO — Centre for Family Entrepreneurship and Ownership at Jönköping International Business School.
+It has recieved funding from

 Publications